A romantic, quiet woodland hideaway, 15 minutes walking distance from the Pembrokeshire beaches of Abermawr and Aberbach.

 Towels are provided.
 (Please bring your own beach towels).

-The kitchen includes a cooker with hob, kettle, toaster, and a well-equipped kitchen area.
+The kitchen includes a cooker with hob, kettle, toaster, microwave and a well-equipped kitchen area.

 A delightful decked area sits proudly in front of the cabin and offers stunning woodland views, relaxing wildlife can be heard from around the cabin.